bluemailbox/COSC499/README.md

 ## Description

-This is a simple Java program used to sort a user given set of intergers or characters by ascending numerical or alphabetical order.
+This is a simple Java program used to sort a user given set of integers or strings by ascending numerical or alphabetical order.

 ## Getting Started

 There really isnt much to it

-This is me making a change